 “They were impelled to (1) zealously declare the truth, and (2) the danger which threatened souls” (Great Controversy, p.
 606)

-Here is a 30 second video to commemorate the strong bond that now exists between Ganoune Diop, the top public relations officer at the General Conference of Seventh-day Adventists – and Roman Catholic Bishop Brian Farrell, the Pope’s right hand man who is bringing the whole world back to Rome.
-These two men are the links in a chain that is pulling us home to Rome Sweet Home.
+Here is a 30 second video to commemorate the strong friendship that exists between Ganoune Diop, the top public relations officer at the General Conference of Seventh-day Adventists – and Roman Catholic Bishop Brian Farrell, the Pope’s right hand man who is bringing the whole world back to Rome.

 “While the Protestant world is making concessions to Rome, and danger is increasing on every hand, let us arouse to comprehend the situation, and to see the contest before us in its true bearings.
 Let the watchmen lift up the voice, and give with clearness the message which is present truth for this time” (Signs of the Times, November 28, 1900).